Even though we’d been there quite often, some secrets of Golconda Fort stayed hidden from us on our previous visits.

 We got there just as it opened at 9:00 AM, so there weren’t as many people and the road in front wasn’t as crowded.
-The crossing at the gate was still relatively quiet, and the huge Abyssinian arches on either side loomed over it almost peacefully.
+The crossing at the gate was still relatively quiet, and the huge Abyssinian arches (locally called Habshi kaman) on either side loomed over it almost peacefully.
 It was already getting hot, though, so we hurried on to the gate.

 Bala Hisar Darwaza, the fort’s innermost gate

-The Bala Hisar Darwaza may be the innermost gate of the fort, but it’s built a lot like the outer ones.
+The Bala Hisar Darwaza may be the innermost gate of the fort, but it’s built just as strong as the outer ones.
 The wooden doors are spiked, and the approach is angled, to stop elephants and battering rams from attacking them.
 The gateway arch is massive and tall, with arrow slits and a vent through which to pour boiling oil on the enemy.
 But the gate is also different from the others, because it still has the remains of intricate decorations, in both Hindu and Islamic styles.